A Barbondale Circuit

 Now follow the wall downhill in an almost southerly direction towards Bull Pot Farm probably best with the wall on the right.
 About 1/2 mile from Bull Pot Farm as ravines start to form bear left slight and the right following an intervening wall.
 Do no descend into the ravine.
 This eventually picks up a track to reach the farm - now the home of a potholing club.
 Turn right along the track to Barbondale to reach Blind Beck Bridge.
 Bear right along the road and cross Barbon Beck by means of a foot bridge with a signpost.
 Ignoring the path to Barbon now begin the exceedingly steep climb to Castle Knott with a wall on the left.
 After a while the wall ends and maintain an uphill course bearing slightly right to meet the summit cairn of Castle Knott.

 From Castle Knott the going is comparatively easy dropping down to the saddle of the hill and then upwards to reach the extended ridge of Calf Top.
 The summit trig point will come into view alongside the fence.
 Continue alongside the fence/ wall for approximately 1 mile and as the path begins to turn to the left look for a small stile in the wall at Coombe scar.
-Descend diagonally across open rough pasture towards Dent.
-Pass through a gate and then proceed even more steeply downwards to a further gate.
-Shortly after turn right onto a footpath to the bottom of the hill and a small gate.
+Descend diagonally away from the stile in a east direction across open rough pasture and towards Dent.
+Pass through a large gate and then proceed even more steeply downwards to a further large gate.
+Shortly after turn right onto a footpath to the bottom of the hill and a small gate in a crner of the pasture.
 The path turns right to meet the minor road.

 On reaching the minor road from Barbon to Gawthrop there are two ways back.
 Either turn right for 1/4 mile to reach the Occupation Road and return via Flintergill or turn left down the minor road towards Gawthrop.
 After 1/4 mile or so turn right down a long farm track to High House Farm.
 Pass to the left of the farm buildings and at the rear of the house the path drops into a small ravine.
 Bear right to a flagged bridge and immediately left climbing up the other side to stile.
 Emerging in a field now proceed diagonally to the corner of the field passing two stiles around a barn.
 Still on a diagonal course proceed across 4 fields and dropping down behind a cottage and over a stile to reach the access track.
 Pass through the farm buildings at Mill Beck and just in front of the farm the path leaves the farmyard dropping downhill through 2 fields to reach High Lanings caravan site.
 Pass through a stile at the rear of the site and then around the side of a barn.
 Walk down the caravan site road to reach Dent village and turn right to get to the bus stop.